We set out below our standard charges for transactions where the price is £250,000.

 Please note that the total costs do vary according to the price of the property and a full case specific estimate can be obtained by contacting us.

-Our conveyancing team is made up of Solicitors being Nicolas John with over 35 years’ experience, Elizabeth Collins with over 10 years’ experience, Olivia Hargreaves with over 5 years’ experience and the team is supervised by Timothy Halliday with over 30 years’ experience, working in residential conveyancing qualifying as a Solicitor in 1985.
+Our conveyancing team is made up of Solicitors , Elizabeth Collins with over 10 years’ experience, and Sonia Consearo assisted by Lisa Allbut, Conveyancing executive with over 15 years’ experiencce; the team is supervised by Timothy Halliday with over 30 years’ experience, working in residential conveyancing qualifying as a Solicitor in 1985.

 UNCONTESTED PROBATE WORK